 Tristan nodded.
 “My theory is that Synto feeds them with itself.
 There are not many who are successful in casting this spell.
-The amount of energy that I have personally used cost me half of my energy on a small house pet, and even that is with the help of the Sage’s ruby.
+The amount of energy that I have personally used cost me half my energy on a small house pet, and even that is with the help of the Sage’s ruby.
 More is needed on anything bigger.
 It would be near impossible for a normal Spellcaster without extra help.”

 “I agree,” Wynona said.

-“Now we have another question,” Jessie leaned against his desk, blue eyes floating across the room at every one of us.
+“Now we have another question,” Jesse leaned against his desk, blue eyes floating across the room at every one of us.
 “What did that Vampire mean when she said she is coming?
 Who is she?”

 “That I cannot tell you,” Vicky replied, shrugging, “because I don’t know.
 The last necromancer was killed and we thought he was the last one.”

-Jessie’s office phone rang, startling me a little.
+Jesse’s office phone rang, startling me a little.
 He strode to his desk to pick it up.
 Vicky rubbed her shoulders, eyes on the floor.
 Wynona shifted her weight as she folded her arms, her purple coat swaying.
 Tristan took a seat and shut his eyes as he went into deep thought.
-Jessie was nodding and responding with the occasional okays and eventually thanked the person on the other line.
+Jesse was nodding and responding with the occasional okays and eventually thanked the person on the other line.

 “Well,” he said, “this is a sullen moment for us all but I just got off the phone with Lady Bernadette.
 She said she is already in town for the brunch at Wynona’s.”